ropensci/EML/README.md

 al 2006)](http://doi.org/10.1146/annurev.ecolsys.37.091305.110031)*
-provides an excellent introduction into the role EML plays in building metadata-driven data repositories to address the needs of highly hetergenous data that cannot be easily reduced to a traditional vertically integrated database.
+provides an excellent introduction into the role EML plays in building metadata-driven data repositories to address the needs of highly heterogeneous data that cannot be easily reduced to a traditional vertically integrated database.
 At this time, the `EML` R package provides support for the serializing and parsing of all low-level EML concepts, but still assumes some familiarity with the EML standard,